How to control cash flow and your finances

 3) Revisit prices to increase revenue

-Analyze your competitors’ offerings to check that your prices are competitive and providing it does not affect sales, increasing prices will you to increase profit and eventually boost cash flow.
+Analyse your competitors’ offerings to check that your prices are competitive, and if they do not affect sales, increasing prices will allow you to increase profit and eventually boost cash flow.

 Revisit prices to increase revenue